Akshay-Notfound/infosys-prep-test/README.md

 The HTML file contains various aptitude questions and solutions organized by topic to help you prepare for the Infosys recruitment process.

+## Deployment

+This project is configured for deployment to Vercel:

+1. Go to [vercel.com](https://vercel.com) and sign up or log in
+2. Create a new project
+3. Import your GitHub repository
+4. Vercel will automatically deploy your site

 ## Contributing

 Feel free to fork this repository and submit pull requests with additional aptitude questions or improvements to existing content.